bruvellu/cephalic-furrow/3-text/furrow.md

 Next, we asked whether a programmed head--trunk invagination could prevent the formation of ectopic folds in our *in silico* model.
 We ran our simulations with the cephalic furrow, mitotic domains, and germ band extension and quantified the frequency, position, and depth of ectopic folds.
-The presence of an active invagination at the head--trunk region changed the dynamics of ectopic fold formation, reducing the frequency and depth ({@fig:model}?).
+The presence of an active invagination at the head--trunk region reduced the variability of ectopic fold formation in the neighborhood of the cephalic furrow ({@fig:model}?).
-This influence correlated with the strength of the cephalic furrow pull ($K_{CF}$) with higher values buffering ectopic folds more effectively specially in early stages of germ band extension.
+This influence of the cephalic furrow on ectopic folds correlated with the strength of the pull ($K_{CF}$) with higher values buffering ectopic folds more effectively in conditions without the germ band extension ({@fig:model}?).
+In conditions with extended germ band, the buffering effect was diminished and more ectopic folds formed in the trunk region.
-With full germ band extension, only enormous $K_{CF}$ values were effective, suggesting that the forces of mitotic expansions and germ band extension dominate over the infolding force of the CF.
+Only large $K_{CF}$ values (above 1.5) remained partially effective, suggesting that the forces of mitotic expansions and germ band extension dominate over the infolding force of the CF.
 Our simulations, however, these events initiate at the same time.
 In wildtype embryos *in vivo*, the cephalic furrow initiates at least 15--20 min before the mitotic domains.
 We, therefore, asked whether the relative timing between the cephalic furrow and mitotic domains may influence the effectives of the cephalic furrow in preventing the formation of ectopic folds.